vibspatial/bigwarp/README.md

 ![bdv](docs/export_moving_image.png)

+- threads

-- threads: The number of threads should be adapted to the hardware that Bigwarp is running one.
+  The number of threads should be adapted to the hardware that Bigwarp is running on.
 Set it to a few cores less than the number of logical cores of the computer.
 - File or n5 root: c:\full\path\to\warped_output.zarr

+  Specify the path where the zarr should be saved to.
+It must end in `.zarr` to trigger zarr creation.
 - n5 dataset: warped

+  The dataset name is the name of the image "group" inside the zarr archive.
+Zarrs can hold multiple image groups, but we will only write one, so for our purpose it is not very relevant.
+Set it to a simple string, like "warped" or so.
 - n5 block size: 2048
 - n5 compression: gzip